-Though they had been getting away with their lawlessness for several years, the gang made a major mistake when they raided a large sheep ranch in Las Vegas, New Mexico in 1867, killing two men before making off with the herd to Pueblo, Colorado.
-Though wanted before, these murders put Coe and his men on the “wanted list” like never before and soon, the U.S. Army from Fort Lyon, Colorado were pursuing them.
+Though they had been getting away with their lawlessness for several years, the gang made a major mistake when they raided a large sheep ranch in Las Vegas, New Mexico, in 1867, killing two men before making off with the herd to Pueblo, Colorado.
+Though wanted before, these murders put Coe and his men on the “wanted list” like never before, and soon, the U.S. Army from Fort Lyon, Colorado, were pursuing them.
 He would eventually be captured and hanged by a vigilante mob.

 Agriculture and cattle ranching was and still is the economic base of Kenton and Cimarron County.
-During the first decade of the 20th century the Panhandle held the highest population ever recorded in any census.
+During the first decade of the 20th century, the Panhandle recorded the highest population in any census.
 Those old settlers who had squatted and stayed on uncertain lands some twenty years before finally enjoyed vindication of their faith in themselves and the land.
 The first two decades of the twentieth century were generally good years for the people of No Man’s Land.
 In 1925, the Elkhart and Santa Fe Railway completed a line from Elkhart, Kansas, into the county and on into New Mexico in 1932.

-There are just a few remaining businesses left in Kenton – one store called the “The Merc”, the post office, which stands in a converted trailer house, a couple of churches, two bed and breakfasts and a guest ranch in the area. (update: a facebook reader commented in 2018 that “The Merc” has closed)
+There are just a few remaining businesses left in Kenton the post office, which stands in a converted trailer house, a couple of churches, two bed and breakfasts, and a guest ranch in the area.
+The old store called familiarly called “The Merc” closed several years ago.

-Though very sparsely populated today, this area is rich in history and has its own rugged type of beauty.
+Though sparsely populated today, this area is rich in history and has its rugged beauty.
 Black Mesa State Park is located about ten miles southeast of Kenton.
 The mesa itself is located just north of Kenton.
 It reaches some 500 feet above the valley and has an overall elevation of 4,973 feet, making it the highest point in Oklahoma.
 The Black Mesa plateau is hailed as a geological marvel.
 Some 18 tons of dinosaur bones have been quarried from the region.
-Bird-lovers, naturalists, and outdoor enthusiasts share the space with the hundreds of hunters who come here for the antelope, quail, and mule deer.
+Bird lovers, naturalists, and outdoor enthusiasts share the space with the hundreds of hunters who come here for the antelope, quail, and mule deer.
 Traces of the Santa Fe Trail can be seen at many locations.